Documentation

 use solverforge::stream::{joiner::*, ConstraintFactory};

-fn define_constraints() -> impl ConstraintSet<Plan, HardSoftDecimalScore> {
+fn define_constraints() -> impl ConstraintSet<Schedule, HardSoftDecimalScore> {

-let unassigned = factory.clone()
+let unassigned = Streams::new()

 .unassigned()